 23. Hanz devices or any head and neck restraints are STRONGLY recommended.

-Anyone without one in 2013 will be required to add 100lb. to the weight of their car.
+Anyone without one will be required to add 50 LB.

 24. No Traction Control Devices of any kind allowed.